How to Pick the Right Pillow for Your Best Night's Sleep

 Down or feathers: These pillows are filled with the soft inner feathers of geese or ducks.
 Down is very light and offers little support, while feathers are usually harder and may even poke through the fabric of the pillow cover, or ticking, in a lower-quality pillow.
 Some people avoid down or feather pillows because of allergies.

 Latex: Made from the sap of rubber trees, natural latex is hypoallergenic and resistant to dust mites and mildew.
 Latex is responsive and provides contouring support that conforms to your head and neck.
-That's why we chose 100% Talalay latex for the core of the Saatva pillow.
-Because it's more breathable, Talalay latex also tends to be cooler than other types of latex or memory foam.
+That's why we chose 100% natural latex for the core of the Saatva pillow.
+Because it's more breathable, latex also tends to be cooler than other materials, like memory foam.

 Memory foam: Made from polyurethane, memory foam provides good support, especially if you have neck, jaw, or shoulder problems.
 Although memory foam conforms well to your head and neck, the material doesn't “breathe" and can make you feel hot.
 Memory foam also can take time to re-mold into different shapes if you move around a lot in your sleep.
 (Learn more about memory foam pros and cons here.)